vndevpro/vndevpro.github.io/_posts/2015-9-8-Activate-https-on-azure.md

 ---
 layout: post
-title: Active HTTPS on Azure Website
+title: Activate HTTPS on Azure Website
 ---

 My story is that the website deployed on Azure needs to have Disqus function...
 It should be trivial